 But what is overtourism?
-The charity Responsible Travel describes it as the phenomenon that occurs when too cascade of ill effects, from packed streets, scared wildlife and degraded local environments.
+The charity Responsible Travel describes it as the phenomenon that occurs when too many tourists visit a particular destination, causing a cascade of ill effects, from packed streets, scared wildlife and degraded local environments.

 The souls of cities across the globe began to re-emerge in the wake of pandemic lockdowns.
 And absence, it seems, does not always make the heart grow fonder.
 Many communities visited by large cruise ships began to realise there are other ways to fuel local economies than mass cruise tourism.